 - The Vision Document was amended by the DCDEP at their Administrative Meeting on February 23, 2022 and by response to a follow up email on April 1, 2022. - A new section was added in Sections III and IV entitled "Decommissioning Land Use Permit and the CEQA Process".
-This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - The DCDEP panel membership was updated to reflect the resignations of Lauren Brown and Alex Karlin and the appointments of Bill Almas and Mariam Shah. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the last update to the Strategic Vision in March 2021. - The Glossary was updated to reflect the new terminology used. - Other miscellaneous modifications needed to keep the document up to date.
+This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - The DCDEP panel membership was updated to reflect the resignations of Lauren Brown and Alex Karlin and the appointments of Bill Almas and Mariam Shah. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the last update to the Strategic Vision in March 2021. - Other miscellaneous modifications needed to keep the document up to date.